jamesnicol/rollingplaylist/README.md

 A tool to keep spotify playlists fresh

 ## To run
-After setting the environment variables, run with
+After setting the environment variables and using Python3.6, run with
 ```flask run [-p PORT_NUM -h HOST_NAME]```
 note: port num and host name must match ```SERVER_NAME```